Become a Speaking Fellow

 We are looking for effective public speakers, but equally crucial is your ability to connect with other people, and a genuine wish to help others succeed.
 Candidates should have excellent leadership, team-building, and interpersonal skills, as Speaking Fellows work highly collaboratively among themselves, as well as with students in workshops and one-on-one sessions.
 We encourage students of all majors to apply.

-Speaking Fellows are required to take a semester-long, 4-credit training course in the Fall called “Rhetorical Choices: The Theory and Practice of Public Speaking,” co-taught by Pam Cobrin (Director, Writing and Speaking Programs) and Daniela Kempf (Manager, Speaking Program).
+Speaking Fellows are required to take a semester-long, 4-credit training course in the Fall called “Rhetorical Choices: The Theory and Practice of Public Speaking,” co-taught by Pam Cobrin (Director, Writing and Speaking Programs) and Daniela Kempf (Associate Director, Speaking Program).
 Below is the course description:

 Speaking involves a series of rhetorical choices regarding vocal presentation, argument construction, and physical affect that, whether made consciously or by default, project information about the identity of the speaker.
 Every time you publicly speak, you interject yourself into the cultural fabric of your/our world.
 In this course we will explore the ways in which public speaking has been imagined and theorized in American culture; the relationship between the use of language in spoken and written rhetoric; the technical skills that promote effective public speaking and theories about public speaking and peer-to-peer interaction.